Overview

 - Are there brochures or other printed material I can have?
 What websites do you recommend?

-Don't hesitate to ask other questions.
+Feel free to ask other questions.

 What to expect from your doctor

-Your child's health care professional is likely to ask you questions, such as:
+Your child's healthcare professional is likely to ask you questions such as:

 - Does your child snore?